- Industrial Security

 - Security Contact Name

-- Reason for the request (e.g. contract, sub-contract, program/project)
+- Reason for the request (must include: contract name/number, program/project)

-A NATO Facility Security Clearance Certificate (FSCC) is required for the prime contractor to directly support a NATO agency.
+A NATO Facility Security Clearance Certificate (NFSCC) is required for the prime contractor to directly support a NATO agency.
 A NATO Agency must submit an official request to DSS.
-A U.S. facility qualifies for a NATO FSCC if it has an equivalent U.S. FCL and its personnel have been briefed on NATO procedures.
-DSS will issue the NATO FSCC to the appropriate NATO agency and notify the contractor.
+A U.S. facility qualifies for a NFSCC if it has an equivalent U.S. FCL and its personnel have been briefed on NATO procedures.
+DSS will issue the NFSCC to the appropriate NATO agency and notify the contractor.